 Dorsal column stimulators (DCS)

-A DCS is a nerve stimulator that is implanted surgically into the spinal cord.
+A DCS is a nerve stimulator that’s implanted surgically into the spinal cord.
 These devices can be helpful in severe cases where nothing else has worked to control pain.
-Again, we will only recommend this treatment if medication trials have not worked and appropriate specialists, including a neurologist, agrees that DCS is necessary.

-An intrathecal pump is a surgically implanted device which infuses pain medication directly into the cerebral spinal fluid surrounding the spinal cord.
-Like DCS, this is an invasive treatment that is only considered when all medications have been tried and none are effective.
+An intrathecal pump is a surgically implanted device.
+It infuses pain medication directly into the cerebral spinal fluid surrounding the spinal cord.
+Like DCS, this is an invasive treatment that’s only considered when all medications have been tried and none are effective.

-Kaiser Permanente has a number of support groups for patients with neuropathy and diabetes.
-Ask us about them or contact our local Health Education Department for more information.
+Kaiser Permanente has several support groups for patients with neuropathy and diabetes.
+Ask us about them or contact our local Health Education Department.

 Weakness can cause difficulty with walking, gripping objects, or getting out of bed.
-We have a team of physical and occupational therapists who can advise you on adapting to these limitations.
+This can result in falls.
+Our occupational therapists can help you adapt to these limitations.

-For example, muscle weakness in the foot and ankle can cause "foot drop," which prevents you from lifting your foot.
-A physical therapist can recommend, and fit, ankle braces to prevent this and facilitate walking.
+If you have muscle weakness in your foot and ankle, this can prevent you from lifting your foot.
+A physical therapist can fit ankle braces to prevent this and help you walk.

-- Inspect your feet regularly to see if there are cuts or abrasions that you cannot feel because of numbness.
-These may become infected unless they are treated.
+- Inspect your feet regularly.
+Look for cuts or abrasions you can’t feel because of numbness.
+These may become infected unless they’re treated.

-- Wear shoes at all times and keep your house free of clutter to reduce the risk of tripping over, or stepping on, objects.
+- Wear shoes always.
+Keep your house free of clutter to reduce the risk of tripping or stepping on objects.

 If you have an emergency medical condition, call 911 or go to the nearest hospital.

 An emergency medical condition is any of the following: